Research

 Read more about many-body physics and information.

-McGinley, Ho, Malz, arXiv (2024) - Computational complexity of isometric tensor network states
+McGinley, Ho, Malz, PRX (2025), arXiv - Computational complexity of isometric tensor network states

 Whether it is computing the time evolution of a system or finding its ground state, state preparation is a key step in many quantum algorithms.
 We work on this problem predominantly in the context of tensor network states, which constitute a versatile family of states that are known to approximate ground states of local Hamiltonians well.